steveteneriello/advault/SCRAPI/USAGE-INSTRUCTIONS.md

 # Search for restaurants in your city
 node entry-points/single-query/single-query-handler.cjs "restaurants near me" "New York, NY"

+# Or use the convenient npm shortcut
+npm run one "restaurants near me" "New York, NY"

 # Or try a different business type
 node entry-points/single-query/single-query-handler.cjs "dental clinics" "Los Angeles, CA"
 ```